bsureau/NextJs-NFT-Marketplace/README.md

 This is the frontend part of NFT Marketplace project, using The Graph indexer.

 > The Graph is an indexing protocol for querying networks like Ethereum and IPFS.
 Anyone can build and publish open APIs, called subgraphs, making data easily accessible.
+It uses GraphQL and is a more decentralized solution compared to Moralis.

 ### Run the project